Symmetrization and enhancement of the continuous Morlet transform: Enhancement

-With our transform now responding like a theoretical apparatus for measuring a signal's power spectral density, one may apply the techniques of resolution enhancement common in the analysis of experimental data~\cite{Sivia-1996}.
-First one writes the point spread function as the response matrix $R(s,s')$ defined by the integrated power of a wavelet of scale $s$ convoluted with a signal component of period $\lambda = s'$.
-For this analysis we take the signal components to be Hann windowed cosine functions for the duration of the wavelet, \beq R(s,s') = \biggl \vert \sum_{t'} \psi^*_{s,0}(t') \cos(2 \pi t' / s') H_s(t') \biggr \vert^2 \;, \eeq which gave the best performance among the options.
-We note that here one is making an assumption on the form of the underlying signal elements whose composition represents the original signal.
-Then, for each IWP in the PSD, the enhanced instant power EIP is the solution to the equation \beq 0 = \sum_s \biggl [ \sum_{s'} R(s,s') {\rm EIP}_t(s') \Delta s' - {\rm IWP}_t(s) \biggr ]^2 \Delta s \;, \eeq found in a least-squares sense with non-negativity constraints.
+First one writes the point spread function as the response matrix $R(s,s')$ defined by the integrated power of a wavelet of scale $s$ convoluted with a signal component of period $s'$.
+The point spread function represents the spectral leakage of the transform.
+For this analysis we take the signal components to be cosine functions for the duration of the wavelet, \beq R(s,s') = 2 \biggl \vert \sum_{t'} \bar{\psi}_{s,0}(t') \cos(2 \pi t' / s') \biggr \vert^2 \;, \eeq where the factor of 2 accounts for a signal of unit power.
+We note that here one is making an assumption on the form of the underlying signal elements whose composition represents the original signal, and that currently our implementation of the enhancement does not account for wavelet truncation, which would require an offset dependent response matrix $R_t(s,s')$.
+Then, for each IWP in the PSD, the enhanced instant power EIP is the solution to the equation \beq 0 = \sum_s \biggl [ \sum_{s'} R(s,s') {\rm EIP}_t(s') \Delta_{s'} - {\rm IWP}_t(s) \biggr ]^2 \Delta_s \;, \eeq found in a least-squares sense with non-negativity constraints.
 Note that it is the redundancy in scale of the CWT which provides the resolution enhancement of the EIP.
-In practice, we apply the enhancement to the peak PSD using $R \rightarrow 2 R$.
-The effect is to replace broad peaks in the IWP with sharp spikes at the scale of the corresponding signal component, as shown in Figure~\ref{fig:F}~(a) for the IWP at the midpoint of the duration of the signal in the paragraph above.
-The reconstructed IWP (dashed) differs slightly from the original IWP (solid), sometimes exceeding it as no constraint has been placed on preserving the norm.
+The effect is to replace broad peaks in the IWP with sharp spikes at the scale of the corresponding signal component, as shown in Fig.~\ref{fig:F} for the IWP at the midpoint of the duration of the signal $y_2$.
+The reconstructed enhanced power $\mrm{REP} = R \times \mrm{EIP}$ (dashed) differs slightly from the original IWP (solid) as no constraint has been placed on preserving the norm.
 In general, one's wavelet response may extend beyond one's region of calculation for signal periods near either cutoff, and the enhancement procedure is capable of recapturing the lost (uncomputed) power.
 If one's application indicates the signal is bandwidth limited to that region well within the cone-of-influence yet far from the Nyquist scale, then enforcement of a norm-preserving constraint during the minimization is suggested.
 The enhanced power spectral density $\mrm{EPSD}(s,t)$ is then defined simply as the collection of enhanced instant powers.
-Interestingly, one may effectively suppress the low frequency contribution by raising the tolerance of the minimization as in panel (b), where the EIP represents only the main signal components.